Lettuce can be used in a variety of tasty ways. It’s a great addition to sandwiches, and you can always use it in a delicious salads.

 When you’re done, take the towel back inside and set it on your kitchen counter or a table.
-Unwrap the towel and check your lettuce leaves out.
+Unwrap it and check out your lettuce leaves.

-They should look dry now after you took the time to swing them around in the towel.
+They should look dry now after you took the time to swing them around.
 They’ll be ready to use and you can enjoy a tasty meal.

 2 – The “Roll-up” Method

 The roll-up method is a pretty popular and simple way to dry your lettuce after washing it.
 Lay down a clean dish towel on your kitchen counter or on a nearby table.